hyperledger-archives/grid/cli/man/grid-po-create.1.md

 `--url`
 : URL for the REST API

-`--uuid`
+`--uid`
-: Optionally specify the UUID of the purchase order.
-Must conform to the UUID spec.
+: Optionally specify the unique ID of the purchase order.
 If not specified, will be randomly generated.

 `--wait`
 : Maximum number of seconds to wait for the batch to be committed.